Emergency Medicine Fellowship

 Instructional Strategy

-• Two faculty members are fellowship trained in Emergency Ultrasound and POCUS is heavily integrated into the training program.
+• The fellowship program director and the ED medical director are both fellowship-trained in Emergency Ultrasound.
+POCUS is heavily integrated into this training program.

-• Patient care in an ED of 43,000 visits per year alongside an emergency medicine physician.
+• Patient care in an ED of 43,000 visits per year.
 It is expected the Fellow will see more than 1,500 patients.

-• Procedural competency will be achieved through a combination of outside courses (Ultrasound, Airway and Emergency Medicine Review) and longitudinal experience in the Emergency Department and with local anesthesia, critical care and surgery services.
-Learn more about our Procedural Training Curriculum.
+• Procedural competency will be achieved through a combination of a robust simulation program, outside courses (Ultrasound, Airway, and Trauma skills labs) and longitudinal experience in the Emergency Department and with anesthesiology and critical care.

 Evaluation Method